python/typing/docs/source/stubs.rst

 references can be used.

-The :py:mod:`ast` module from the standard library supports all syntax features required by this PEP.
+The :py:mod:`ast` module from the standard library supports all syntax features required by this document.

 Distribution
 ============